-The Series 2019A Bonds are being issued to fund accelerated pension benefit payments pursuant to Section 7.7 of the Bond Act (as hereinafter defined) and pay costs associated with the issuance of the Series 2019A Bonds.
-The Series 2019B Bonds are being issued to refund certain general obligation bonds of the State and pay costs associated with the issuance of the Series 2019B Bonds.
-See "THE OFFERING-FINANCING PLAN."
+The Bonds are being issued to (i) fund accelerated pension benefit payments pursuant to Section 7.7 of the General Obligation Bond Act of the State of Illinois, as amended (the "Bond Act"), (ii) provide funds to finance capital projects under the State's capital program, (iii) finance information technology projects and (iv) pay costs of issuance of the Bonds.
+See "THE OFFERING-APPLICATION OF BOND PROCEEDS."